Kathy Griffin apologizes for Trump photo: ‘I went too far’

 LOS ANGELES (AP) — Kathy Griffin says she went way too far when she appeared in a brief video Tuesday holding what looked like President Donald Trump’s bloody, severed head.

-The comic posted a video later Tuesday apologizing for the video image, saying it was “too disturbing” and wasn’t funny.
+The comic apologized later for the video image, saying it was “too disturbing” and wasn’t funny.

-“I sincerely apologize,” she said.
+“I sincerely apologize,” she said in a second video.
 “I went way too far.
 The image is too disturbing.
 I understand how it offends people.”

 The first video showed a straight-faced Griffin slowly lifting the bloody head.
 She originally described the project with photographer Tyler Shields as an “artsy fartsy statement” mocking the commander in chief.